 We further study the impact of model architecture by evaluating \textsc{SLIM} across models of increasing parameter size.
 Figure~\ref{fig:SCI_MD} reports the verification signal for \textit{Gemma3-1B}, \textit{Gemma3-4B}, and \textit{Gemma2-9B} models \cite{ref45}.

-For the 1B model, the watermark signal is not detectable, indicating that \textbf{smaller models may require a larger $\textbf{K}$ to induce a stable latent-space confusion effect}.
-As model size increases, the $\Delta t$ signal becomes detectable but exhibits partial attenuation in 9B model This suggests that \textbf{while \textsc{SLIM} generalizes across model scales, maintaining a consistent detection margin for larger models may require increasing $\textbf{K}$ accordingly}.
+For the 1B model, the watermark signal is not detectable, indicating that \textbf{very small models may require a larger $\textbf{K}$ to induce a stable latent-space confusion effect}.
+As model size increases, the $\Delta t$ signal becomes detectable but exhibits partial attenuation in the 9B model.
+This suggests that \textbf{while \textsc{SLIM} generalizes across model scales, maintaining a consistent detection margin for larger models may require increasing $\textbf{K}$ accordingly}.